Acute Kidney Injury

 that interfere with the work of the kidney.

-The most common cause of sudden kidney failure occurs inside the kidney.
+The most common cause of AKI occurs inside the kidney.
 Acute tubular necrosis is the death of the cells inside the kidney that act as the blood's filter.
 These cells die when they are deprived of oxygen.
 This can be due to surgical complications, inflammatory processes, blood clots, or the side effects of certain medications.
 Physical problems, such as swollen prostate glands or

 Having a chronic disease, such as